 The Library Prize for Undergraduate Research recognizes and honors excellence in undergraduate research at UCLA.
-If you are a current UCLA undergraduate student and can answer "yes" to the questions below, your project may be just what the selection committee is looking for!
+If you are a current UCLA undergraduate student and can answer "yes" to the questions below, your paper or project may be just what the selection committee is looking for.

-- Did you use the UCLA Library collections for a research project or paper you completed for a course in the last twelve months?
+- Did you or your team use UCLA Library collections for a research paper or project you completed for a course in the last twelve months?

 - Did your skills as a researcher grow because of your use of library collections?

-The application deadline for the 2013 prize is Friday, March 22.
+The application deadline for the 2014 prize has been extended to Friday, March 21.

-- Best papers up to twenty pages in length (excluding bibliography) in the Sciences, Social Sciences, and Arts and Humanities: three prizes of $250 each
+- Best minor projects* in the Arts and Humanities, Sciences, and Social Sciences: three prizes of $250 each

-- Best papers over twenty pages in the Sciences, Social Sciences, and Arts and Humanities: three prizes of $450 each
+- Best major projects* in the Arts and Humanities, Sciences, and Social Sciences: three prizes of $450 each

-- Best paper (any length) incorporating resources from the UCLA Library Special Collections: one prize of $350
+- Best project (major or minor) incorporating resources from UCLA Library Special Collections: one prize of $350

-- Best paper (any length) incorporating resources from the William Andrews Clark Memorial Library: one prize of $350
+- Best project (major or minor) incorporating resources from the William Andrews Clark Memorial Library: one prize of $350

-The award ceremony will be held on Wednesday, May 29, at 3 p.m. in the Powell Library Building.
-Reservations are requested by Friday, May 17 by email to email@example.com or by phone at 310.206.8526.
+The award ceremony will be held on Wednesday, April 30, from 4 to 6:30 p.m. in the Powell Library Building.
+Reservations are requested by Friday, April 18, by email to email@example.com or by phone at 310.206.8526.